Nrj27/Nrj27/README.md

 <h4 align="center">A passionate Java Developer</h4>

 **ABOUT ME**<br>
-- 🌱 Learning Android App Development
+- 🌱 Learning Java
-- 🔭 Working on growing my skills in Data Structures and Algorithms.
+- 🔭 Working on growing my skills in Data Structures and Algorithms, Data Analytics.
 - 👯 Looking to collaborate on open-source.
-- 💬 Ask me about Java, Python and C++ programming, Data Analytics, CyberSecurity will be happy to help.
+- 💬 Ask me about Java, Python and C++ programming, Data Analytics, and CyberSecurity will be happy to help.
 - 📫 Connect with me on [LinkedIn]([https://www.linkedin.com/in/ishika-punchariya-7a286121b](https://www.linkedin.com/in/neerajrikhari/)).
 - ⚡ Fun fact: Always curious to learn new things.